Cibersino/tot/docs/issues/issue_53_section8_google_vs_project_scope.md

 - `Google obligation`
   - Use this label only when the requirement can be grounded in an official Google source.
   - In this note, this means: required content on required user-facing surfaces.
-- `Project choice`
+- `Project scope`
-  - Use this label when the repo wants additional docs, tutorials, walkthroughs, assets, or explanatory depth, but the requirement is not directly grounded in an official Google source currently cited for Issue 53.
+  - Use this label when the requirement comes from the repo's own Issue 53 scope/plan rather than from an official Google source currently cited for Issue 53.
+  - In this note, `Project scope` does not mean optional.
+It means the authority is the project/issue scope, not Google.

 No hybrid or hedge label should be used here.